eth-sri/eth-sri.github.io/_blogposts/bayesian.md

 thumbnail: _thumbnails/bayesian_blog_thumb.svg
 usemathjax: true
 tldr: >
     Recent work has challenged notion that federated learning preserves data privacy by showing that various attacks can reconstruct original data from gradient updates.
 In this post, we investigate what is the optimal reconstruction attack and we show how it connects to previously proposed attacks.
 Furthermore, we also show that most of the existing defenses are not effective against strong attacks.
-Our findings indicate that the construction of effecive defenses and their evaluation remains an open problem.
+Our findings indicate that the construction of effective defenses and their evaluation remains an open problem.
 excerpt: >
     The excerpt is for the home page, aim for 1-2 sentences or 3-5 lines on the homepage.
 LCIFR is a method for training fair representations with provable certificates of individual fairness.
 keywords: federated learning, privacy, gradient leakage